Cedar Waxwing on Cascara Buckthorn bush - Photo: Mick Thompson

 North Olympic Wildlife Habitat Project

 Concerned primarily with the health and welfare of birds, we will rely heavily upon the guidance and resources offered by the National Audubon Society “Plants for Birds” program.
 Our focus is on gardening and property management practices with the goal of attracting and supporting a greater diversity of bird species to our outdoor spaces.
-We can lead individuals and groups through the Certified Wildlife Habitat Checklist®—helping to transform gardens into habitats with an emphasis on the use of plants native to our region.
+We can lead individuals and groups through the Certified Wildlife Habitat® Worksheet—helping to transform gardens into habitats with an emphasis on the use of plants native to our region.
+Please see the links in the Resources section (below) to help get you started.

 “Plants for Birds”